tainacan/tainacan/src/readme.txt

 * "Themes": Tainacan has its own default theme, that helps you present your collections in a beautiful and effective way, but will also work with any WordPress theme.
 For developers, it will be easy to add tainacan specific features to an existing theme.

 * "API and Interoperability": Tainacan implements a RESTful API (read and write) to allow other applications to interact with your repository.
 Expose you collection in different formats, such as Json, JsonLD, OAI-PMH and others.
-If your collection have a specific set of metadata, you can map your fields to match the standards you want to use.
+If your collection have a specific set of metadata, you can map your metadata to match the standards you want to use.

 == Getting Started ==